What Is Remote Work? A Guide to Understanding the Future of Work

 Remote work stifles creativity and innovation

-People come up with the best ideas with fewer distractions, greater independence, more time allocated to creative tasks, and greater flexibility to work when they feel inspired.
-This point is especially true for introverted people who struggle to speak in group scenarios or who need to give creative thought in solitude or more relaxed work environments.
+People typically come up with the best ideas when they have fewer distractions, greater independence, more time allocated to creative tasks, and greater flexibility to work when they feel inspired.
+This is especially true for introverted people who struggle speaking in group scenarios or those that need to give creative thought in solitude or in more relaxed work environments.

 You can’t advance in your career as a remote employee